-Saitech Inc is a cloud service reseller as a systems integrator (SI) and can manage the deployment of multiple cloud services purchased through multiple vendors.
-Saitech Inc is also a value-added reseller (VAR) that sells, installs, maintains and services a cloud appliance located on the customer’s premises.
+Saitech Inc is a Top cloud service reseller as a systems integrator (SI) and can manage the deployment of multiple cloud computing & hosting purchases through multiple vendors.
+Saitech Inc is also a value-added reseller (VAR) that sells, installs, maintains, and services a cloud appliance located on the customer’s premises.
 Some of our other popular services are Marine Hardware Electronics & IT Maintenance services.

 Pay per use: Compute resources are measured at a granular level, allowing users to pay only for the resources and workloads they use.

-Increased collaboration: When your teams can access, edit and share documents anytime, from anywhere, they’re able to do more together, and do it better.
-Cloud-based workflow and file sharing apps help them make updates in real time and gives them full visibility of their collaborations.
+Increased collaboration: When your teams can access, edit and share documents anytime, from anywhere, they’re able to do more together and do it better.
+Cloud-based networking workflow and file sharing apps help them make updates in real-time and gives them full visibility of their collaborations.

-Work from anywhere: With cloud computing, if you’ve got an internet connection you can be at work.
+Work from anywhere: With cloud network services, if you’ve got decent internet connection you can be at work.
 And with most serious cloud services offering mobile apps, you’re not restricted by which device you’ve got to hand.
 The result?
 Businesses can offer more flexible working perks to employees so they can enjoy the work-life balance that suits them – without productivity taking a hit.

-Security: Lost laptops are a billion dollar business problem.
+Security: Lost laptops are a billion-dollar business problem.
 And potentially greater than the loss of an expensive piece of kit is the loss of the sensitive data inside it.
 Cloud computing gives you greater security when this happens.
-Because your data is stored in the cloud, you can access it no matter what happens to your machine.
+Because your data is stored in the cloud memory, you can access it no matter what happens to your machine.
 And you can even remotely wipe data from lost laptops so it doesn’t get into the wrong hands.

 Cloud computing deployment models

-Private cloud services are delivered from a business’ data center to internal users.
-This model offers versatility and convenience, while preserving the management, control and security common to local data centers.
+Cloud Computing services for enterprises are being delivered from center to internal users.
+This model offers versatility and convenience while preserving the management, control, and security common to local data centers.
 Internal users may or may not be billed for services through IT chargeback.

-In the public cloud model, a third-party provider delivers the cloud service over the internet.
+In the public cloud model, a third-party provider delivers cloud service over the internet.
 Public cloud services are sold on demand, typically by the minute or hour.
-Customers only pay for the CPU cycles, storage or bandwidth they consume.
-Leading public cloud providers include Amazon Web Services (AWS), Microsoft Azure, IBM SoftLayer and Google Compute Engine.
+Customers only pay for the CPU cycles, storage, or bandwidth they consume.
+Leading public cloud providers include Amazon Web Services (AWS), Microsoft Azure, IBM SoftLayer, and Google Compute Engine.

 Hybrid cloud is a combination of public cloud services and on-premises private cloud — with orchestration and automation between the two.
 Companies can run mission-critical workloads or sensitive applications on the private cloud while using the public cloud for bursting workloads that must scale on demand.
 The goal of hybrid cloud is to create a unified, automated, scalable environment that takes advantage of all that a public cloud infrastructure can provide while still maintaining control over mission-critical data.